 More details can be found here.

-The kick-off lecture is scheduled for Monday, 12 April at 11:40 and will take place via Zoom.
+The kick-off lecture is scheduled for Monday, 11 April 2022 at 11:40 and will take place on-campus in room S306/051 and simultaniously on Zoom.
 The link and additional information about further interactive sessions will be available on Moodle.

 1. Please use your full name when you log into the session.